Register of Processing Activities - Corporate DPIA

-Legislations and regulations such as the GDPR require you to maintain records of your processing activities (GDPR Article 30).
-The rationale is that the understanding of the data flows allows the justification of data processing.
+Legislations and regulations such as the GDPR and the EUIDPR require organisations to maintain records of your processing activities (GDPR Article 30 - EUIDPR Article 31).
+Beyond the mandatory nature of the records of processing activities, the rationale is that the understanding of the data flows allows the justification of data processing.

-Bizoneo allow you to easily gather and document your processing activity, and generate reports to assist Management and the Data-Protection Officer.
+Bizoneo allow organisations to easily gather and document their processing activity, and generate reports to assist Management and the Data Protection Officer.
 We also provide specific features to assist data-processors.

 - Detailed records of processing activities